vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

 - Similar to DHCP POISONING, ARP POISONING involved an ATTACKER manipulating TARGET’S ARP TABLES so TRAFFIC is sent to the ATTACKER
 - To do this, the ATTACKER can send GRATUITOUS ARP MESSAGES using another DEVICE’S Địa chỉ IP
-- Other DEVICES in the Mạng will receive the GARP and update their ARP TABLES, causing them to send TRAFFIC to the ATTACKER instead of the legitimate DESTINATION
+- Other DEVICES in the Network will receive the GARP and update their ARP TABLES, causing them to send TRAFFIC to the ATTACKER instead of the legitimate DESTINATION

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aae80c8f-2673-4c04-a206-9b646f5c1f08)